 This is a question that probably gets asked the most.
 The JR Pass is a foreign visitor-only rail pass similar to the Eurail Pass in Europe that gives you unlimited ride privileges on JR specific lines that can be purchased in 7, 14, and 21 day denominations of consecutive use.

 From a value perspective, the best use of the JR Pass is when you’re able to use it to take a JR bullet train from city to city.
 If you’re staying in Tokyo exclusively, it won’t make a heck of a lot of sense just because it would be a lot cheaper to use a prepaid Suica card or one of the passes mentioned above.

 My recommendation is to tally up all the trains you’re looking to take by using the Hyperdia tool and see if it makes sense to buy the rail pass.
 If you do end up deciding on picking up a JR Pass, remember that you can only do it from your home country.

 During my last trip to Japan, I planned to visit Osaka, Nara, Hiroshima, and Kyoto.
 In order to take advantage of the JR Pass, I started the trip by doing 7 consecutive days in these cities and once my pass expired, I spent the remaining 5 days of the trip using a Suica card.

 Once you get these basics down you’ll be all set to travel around Japan’s capital city.

 Looking for a place to stay in the city as you plan your trip, don’t miss out on this article on cheap hotels in Tokyo.
-And if you’re wanting someone else to plan your trip for you, book a Planet Tokyo Tour.

 If you’re looking to do any travelling around Japan, I highly recommend picking up a JRailPass.
 Keep in mind that you’ll need to purchase it before your trip and ship it to your home.